Image: Monika Kryszczynska

 We're launching the brand new Glass Room Experience 'Internet of Things' edition, exploring data, privacy and smart devices in your home.

-Alongside the Alphabet Empire dot-to-dot puzzle, the new edition has a giant poster on facial recognition, The Real Life of your Selfie.
-And along side the printed exhibits, there is the new Fake or Real game on tablets, examining the strange world of connected devices, and The “Internet you don’t see”, a series of videos raising questions we should all be asking about the technology around us.
+Alongside the Alphabet Empire dot-to-dot puzzle which shows over 200 aquisitions and mergers made by Google's parent company, the most recent edition has a giant poster on facial recognition, The Real Life of your Selfie.
+As well as the printed exhibits, there is the new Fake or Real game on tablets, examining the strange world of connected devices, and The “Internet you don’t see”, a series of videos raising questions we should all be asking about the technology around us.

 If you would like to find out more information, or apply to host your own Glass Room Experience IoT edition, please visit the website.

 A bit about The Glass Room project: The Glass Room is an immersive ‘tech store with a twist’ that disrupts our relationship with technology and encourages visitors to make informed choices about their online life.
 At first glance, it offers the latest in digital consumer products, such as the newest tablet, fitness tracker or facial recognition software.
 But as visitors go inside, The Glass Room prompts reflection, experimentation, and play, and they find there is nothing for sale.